top of page

 The NPPF went global and became the International Public Policy Forum, or IPPF, in 2009.
 Today, the contest annually involves hundreds of high school teams and thousands of student debaters from around the world.

-But to best understand our commitment to debate, we invite you to read the article below, written by the co-founder of the Brewer Foundation, William A. Brewer III.
+But to best understand our commitment to debate, we invite you to read the article below, written by the chairman of the Brewer Foundation, William A. Brewer III.

 GIVING BACK THROUGH DEBATE